contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 Couples should invite only close family members and friends to a temple marriage or sealing.
 Accountable members must be endowed and have a current temple recommend to attend.

-The stake president may authorize a person who was not baptized or endowed due to intellectual disabilities to observe the temple marriage or sealing of his or her living siblings.
+The stake president may authorize a person who has not been baptized or endowed due to intellectual disabilities to observe the temple marriage or sealing of his or her living siblings.
 The person must:

 * Be at least 18 years old.
 * Be able to remain reverent during the ceremony.